100 WVIA Way

 Wilkes-Barre General Hospital is part of a proposed deal between Commonwealth Health System and Tenor Health Foundation, according to an internal memo obtained by WVIA News.

-A letter of intent between Commonwealth Health and Tenor Health Foundation was signed last week for the sale of Regional Hospital of Scranton, Moses Taylor Hospital and Wilkes-Barre General Hospital, according to an internal memo obtained by WVIA News.
+Commonwealth Health System and Tenor Health Foundation signed a letter of intent last week for Tenor to purchase CHS' Regional Hospital of Scranton, Moses Taylor Hospital and Wilkes-Barre General Hospital, according to an internal memo obtained by WVIA News.

 Commonwealth Health spokesperson Tomi Galin verified the memo, which was sent from interim CEO David E. Loving to the company's board of trustees, medical staff and employees.